-(a) To order products or services from schedule contractors, judiciary COs may place orders orally (except for services requiring an SOW or orders containing brand name specifications over \$25,000), or use GSA Form OF 347 (Order for Supplies and Services) to order supplies or services from schedule contracts.
+- (a) To order products or services from schedule contracts, judiciary COs may place orders orally (except for services requiring an SOW), or use GSA Form OF 347 (Order for Supplies and Services), or a FAS4T form. - (b) The judiciary CO must place an order directly with the contractor according to the terms and conditions of the pricelists. - (c) Before placing the order, the judiciary CO must ensure that the judiciary procurement program requirements have been complied with. - (d) Orders must include the following information in addition to any information required by the schedule contract: - (1) complete shipping and billing addresses; - (2) GSA contract number; - (3) judiciary order number and date; - (4) f.o.b. delivery point; i.e., origin or destination; - (5) discount terms; - (6) delivery time or period of performance; - (7) special item number (SIN) or national stock number (NSN); - (8) a statement of work for services, when required, or a brief, complete description of each item (when ordering by model number, features and options, such as color, finish, and electrical characteristics, if available, must be specified); - (9) quantity and any authorized variation in quantity; - (10) unit price; - (11) total price of order;

-- (c) Before placing the order, the judiciary CO must ensure that the judiciary procurement program requirements have been complied with. - (d) Orders must include the following information in addition to any information required by the schedule contract: - (1) complete shipping and billing addresses; - (2) GSA contract number; - (3) judiciary order number and date; - (4) F.O.B. delivery point (i.e., origin or destination); - (5) discount terms; - (6) delivery time or period of performance; - (7) special item number (SIN) or national stock number (NSN); - (8) line item or subline item; - (9) an SOW for services, when required, or a brief, complete description of each item (when ordering by model number, features, and options, such as color, finish, and electrical characteristics, if available, must be specified); - (10) quantity and any variation in quantity; - (11) unit price; - (12) total price of order; - (13) where inspection and acceptance will take place; - (14) other relevant data (e.g., delivery instructions or receiving hours and size-or-truck limitations); - (15) marking requirements; and - (16) level of preservation, packaging, and packing.
+- (12) where inspection and acceptance will take place; - other pertinent data (e.g., delivery instructions or receiving hours and size-or-truck limitations); - (14) marking requirements; and - (15) level of preservation, packaging, and packing.